slerman12/Help-me/3-Grads-Alliance.md

 ### Extreme suffering

-> Elaborating on "blood oozing / flesh-ripping", and this is only 2/5 of what I listed in the first email and probably the least of the trauma involving the University of Rochester Medical Center, where I also (independent from treatment) had to work and for a time, literally clock-in since they were my only source of funding.
+> Elaborating on "blood oozing / flesh-ripping", and this is only 2/5 of what I listed in the first email and probably the least of the trauma involving the University of Rochester Medical Center, where I also (independent from treatment) had to work and for a time, literally clock-in.

 Some phenomena of experience are so radically different in their experience than the common portrayal.
 The best example I can think of is full body head-to-toe eczema.